AhmedKamruddin/AndroidVRgame-Claustrophobia/README.md

 # AndroidVRgame-Claustrophobia

-A VR game for android I made in 3rd semester as my Experiential Learning Centre (ELC) activity on Gaming and Animation.
+A VR game for android I made with my friends in 3rd semester as my Experiential Learning Centre (ELC) activity on Gaming and Animation.
 The objective: a virtual reality game/utility based solution for curing any of the phobias of real life.

 The game was made using
 - Unity